gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst.txt

 This is a short introduction into publishing(uploading) your files to RADii.
 We advice to make a Radii account at radii.info if you want to have your personal space and more storage.
-More Detail can be found at RadiiGrashopper_ documentation.
+More Detail can be found at RadiiGrasshopper_ documentation.
 Note that you need a running viewer on the same channel to receive the send content.

 *The following tool will Publish/Upload all the Geometry in your rhino file.
 Use it with care and not with big models.*